DiddiLeija/diddi-and-the-bugs/README.md

 > The Earth is under invasion.
 A fleet of giant bugs, bacteria, and viruses are
 > outside of the planet.
 >
 > In the meantime, Diddi was developing a secret spacecraft.
-When his frineds told him of
+When his friends told him of
-> the invasion, he decided to visit the brilliant Dr. Chuck (a scientist, and also
+> the invasion, Diddi decided to visit the brilliant Dr. Chuck (a scientist, and also
 > an old friend of Diddi).
 The doctor gave him the **L1-F3** experimental serum, that kills anything
 > alive.
 That should destroy those bugs...
 >